Vanessa Remoquillo explores some of Berlin’s hidden vintage stores…

 Sue, an economist by training (though she has always wanted to work in fashion), started Sowieso in 2011 with Sarah, a makeup artist.
 At first, they sold only to their circle of friends.
 After receiving good feedback for their selection of clothes, Sowieso decided to go public – sort of.
 Deciding they didn’t want to take the more conventional route of opening a shop in the city, the pair opted instead to become a “secret” store.

 “We like not having fixed hours.
 We like it that there’s no sign on the door.
 We want to be the kind of place that people only tell each other about,” explained Sue.
-The best way to reach Sowieso to arrange an appointment is through their website and Facebook page.
+The best way to reach Sowieso to arrange an appointment is through their Facebook page.

 Every few months, or when the inventory has been cleared, the Sowieso duo get behind the wheel and drive to several European cities to acquire more secondhand clothing for the boutique.
 (Their sources naturally remain unnamed.)